bpcreech/http-eval/README.md

 ## Details

-- Requests contain a JSON body (`Content-Type: application/json`)
+- Requests must contain a JSON body (`Content-Type: application/json`)
   - ... with an object containing the key `code`
   - ... which contains the code to execute.
-- Requests accept JSON in UTF-8 (`Accept-Encoding: application/json`,
+- Requests must accept JSON in UTF-8 (`Accept-Encoding: application/json`,
   `Accept-Charset: UTF-8`)
   - ... and `http-eval` puts the result in an object key `result`.
   - ... and any exceptions in the object key `error`.